pearcej/cpp4python/_sources/Turtles/advanced_features.rst

 Similarly to tracer settings, every action a turtle takes is also added to the *undo queue*.
 This allows it to keep track of actions it is performing over a period of time.
 The queue is only allowed to grow to a certain size, starting at 100 actions total.
-This is modifiable through the :code:`setundobuffer` function that belongs to turtles.
+This is modifiable through the :code:`setundobuffer` method that belongs to turtles.
 Every action is added, even if the action doesn't change anything visually.
 This feature is comparable to the "undo" tool available in most text editors.
 Turtles can "undo" their progress with the :code:`undo` method.